olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 Explore The Office documentation.
 ```

-Commit your change to a new branch and create a PR:
+Commit your change to a new branch `update_docs` and create a PR:

 ```sh
 git checkout -b update_docs